Indian independence movement: Sovereignty and partition of India

 On 3 June 1947, Viscount Louis Mountbatten, the last British Governor-General of India, announced the partitioning of British India into India and Pakistan.
 With the speedy passage of the Indian Independence Act 1947, at 11:57 on 14 August 1947 Pakistan was declared a separate nation.
 Then at 12:02 A.M., on 15 August 1947 India became a sovereign and democratic nation.
 Eventually, 15 August became Independence Day for India marking the end of British India.
 Also on 15 August, both Pakistan and India had the right to remain in or remove themselves from the British Commonwealth.
-But in 1949, India took the decision to remain in the commonwealth.

 Violent clashes between Hindus, Sikhs, and Muslims followed.
-Prime Minister Pandit Jawaharlal Nehru and deputy prime minister Sardar Vallabhbhai Patel had invited Mountbatten to continue as Governor General of India during the period of transition.
-He was replaced in June 1948 by Chakravarti Rajagopalachari.
+Prime Minister Jawaharlal Nehru and deputy prime minister Vallabhbhai Patel had invited Mountbatten to continue as Governor General of India during the period of transition.
+He was replaced in June 1948 by Rajagopalachari.
 In May 1947, Nehru declared that any princely state which refused to join the Constituent Assembly would be treated as an enemy state.
 Patel took on the responsibility for bringing princely states into the Union of India, steering efforts by his "iron fist in a velvet glove" policies.
-There was the use of military force to integrate Junagadh, Hyderabad State (Operation Polo) and Kashmir (Instrument of Accession) to India.

-The Constituent Assembly, headed by the prominent lawyer, reformer and Dalit leader, B.R.
-Ambedkar was tasked heading the creation of the constitution of independent India, and the constitution was drafted by B. N. Rau.
+India used military force to integrate Junagadh, Hyderabad State (Operation Polo) and Kashmir (Instrument of Accession) to India.The Constituent Assembly, headed by the prominent lawyer, reformer and Dalit leader, B.R.
+Ambedkar was tasked with heading the creation of the constitution of independent India.
 The Constituent Assembly completed the work of drafting the constitution on 26 November 1949; on 26 January 1950, the Republic of India was officially proclaimed.
 The Constituent Assembly elected Rajendra Prasad was the first President of India, taking over from Governor General Rajgopalachari.
 Subsequently, the French ceded Chandernagore in 1951, and Pondichéry and its remaining Indian colonies by 1954.
 Indian troops annexed Goa and Portugal's other Indian enclaves in 1961, and Sikkim voted to join the Indian Union in 1975 after the Indian victory over China in Nathu La and Cho La.

 Following self-rule in 1947, India remained in the Commonwealth of Nations, and relations between the UK and India have since become friendly.
-There are many areas in which the two countries seek stronger ties for mutual benefit, and there are also strong cultural and social ties between the two nations.
+There are many areas in which the two countries seek stronger ties for mutual benefit, and the two nations also have strong cultural and social ties.
 The UK has an ethnic Indian population of over 1.6 million.
 In 2010, Prime Minister David Cameron described Indian – British relations as a "New Special Relationship".